 - Sony A7 III if you want a proven Sony mirrorless at a mid-range price (or the Sony A7 IV if you want the latest version)

-- Sony A7R IV if you want super high resolution and have the budget (or the Sony A7R V if you want the latest version)
+- Sony A7R V if you want super high resolution and have the budget

-- Nikon Z6 II if you want a great value Nikon mirrorless
+- Nikon Z6 III if you want a great value Nikon mirrorless

-- Canon EOS RP if you want a Canon and the cheapest full-frame mirrorless
+- Canon EOS R8 if you want a Canon and a great budget full-frame mirrorless

 I am currently looking for my 1st full frame mirrorless camera, the A7III is high on my list , also the A7IV.
 Very interested to see them top of your astro listing.
 Thanks for the informative facts of proven usability of these cameras, also the Nikon Z6II is up on my list, just spoilt for choice, don`t know which one to buy.